hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was deployed to the Sandbox or Production.

 ---

+### 21 September 2023

+The following changes are available in sandbox:

+#### individual-calculations-api
+* Data field taxTakenOffTradingIncome has been removed from the taxDeductedAtSource response body in Retrieve a Self Assessment Tax Calculation (v4.0 and v5.0) endpoint.
+  (This field will be reinstated in a future release).

+#### self-employment-business-api
+* Data field taxTakenOffTradingIncome has been removed from the periodIncome object in the following v3.0 endpoints (This field will be reinstated in a future release):
+  * Create a Self-Employment Period Summary
+  * Amend a Self-Employment Period Summary
+  * Retrieve a Self-Employment Period Summary

 ### 20 September 2023

 #### individual-calculations-api